 A quick call to HMRC on 0300 200 3300 will tell you where you stand with your tax liabilities year to date and if you have overpaid, they should be able to provide you with a rebate.
 Alternatively, you can check online to see whether you’re on the correct tax code on the GOV.UK website.

-7. Make money using smartphone apps
+7. Make money using websites and smartphone apps

 Which apps can I try free?